 WICKED

-I was invited to the green carpet for the European film premiere of Wicked, and despite the rain, it was a truly magical evening with themed cocktails, costumes on mannequins and props to appreciate.
+I was out on the green carpet for the European film premiere of Wicked, and despite the rain, it was a truly magical evening with themed cocktails, costumes on mannequins and props to appreciate.
 The setup made me feel as though I were back on-set.
 Let me break all writing etiquette rules here, and go right into the set design right now.
-The fact that film director Jon M. Chu has used very little CGI, ticks many boxes for me, and these sets were mahoosive.
-Working and studying film, I admire films that hire real-life people, and are not heavy on special effects or AI.
+The fact that film director Jon M. Chu has built actual sets, with very little CGI.
+This ticks many boxes for me, and these sets were mahoosive.
+Working and studying film, I admire films that hire actual real-life people, and are not heavy on special effects or AI.
 This film created opportunities for talented individuals to sink their teeth into, and this excites me.

 Filming took place in England (whoop whoop) at a few locations; the new Sky Studios Elstree in Borehamwood, Hertfordshire, the nearby Warner Bros.
 Studios Leavesden, and at a huge purpose-built set at Ivinghoe in the Buckinghamshire countryside.
 Do you see those tulips on the poster/trailer?
 I can see 9 million of them.
 They planted these for the film, and you can visit the tulip fields in Norfolk next year (click me).